Liverpool, Man City cruise as Man Utd held on Ferguson's return

 Ferguson was given a standing ovation before kick-off at Old Trafford as he took his seat accompanied by his wife Cathy in the United directors' box.

-However, the presence of the club's most successful manager couldn't inspire United to victory despite Fred's first goal for the club opening the scoring 18 minutes in.
+However, the presence of the club's most successful manager failed to inspire United to victory despite Fred's first goal for the club 18 minutes in.

-Wolves have thoroughly impressed on their return to the top flight and only a series of fine saves by David de Gea meant they went in behind at the break.
+Wolves have thoroughly impressed on their return to the top flight and only a series of fine saves by David de Gea prevented the visitors from being ahead at the break.

-However, even the Spanish number one was helpless when Joao Moutinho curled into the top corner eight minutes into the second half.
+However, even the Spain number one was helpless when Joao Moutinho curled into the top corner eight minutes into the second half.

+"They deserved their point and we deserve the punishment of only getting one point.
+They started better, were more aggressive, had more intent and I don't know why but they were more motivated," Mourinho grumbled.

+"I was expecting more from my attacking players.
+There was not enough creativity, movement or dynamism."

 City boss Pep Guardiola was back on the touchline after having to watch his side's defeat on Wednesday from the stands as he served a one-match ban.